SeldonIO/seldon-core/doc/source/python/python_component.md

 ## Next Steps

 After you have created the Component you need to create a Docker image that can be managed by Seldon Core.
-Follow the documentation [here](./python_wrapping.md).
+Follow the documentation to do this with [s2i](./python_wrapping_s2i.md) or [Docker](./python_wrapping_docker.md).